microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/iOS.md

 ## Customization

 ### HostConfig
-To customize the renderer you provide an instance of the HostConfig object.
-(See [Host Config Schema](/documentation/#display-hostconfigschema) for the full description.)

-> The HostConfig object will be instantiated with defaults, so you can set just the properties you want to change.
+To customize the renderer, provide an instance of the HostConfig object.
+See the [Host Config Schema](../HostConfigSchema.md) for a full description.
+Since the HostConfig object is instantiated with defaults, you only have to set the properties you want to change from the defaults.

-Example:
+Passing it to the renderer sets the default HostConfig to use for every card you render.

 ```csharp
 var hostConfig = new HostConfig()
 {